odanoburu/FreeLing-User-Manual/tagsets.md

 | 2 | gen |   **F**:_f_;   **M**:_m_;   **C**:_c_|
 | 3 | num |   **S**:_s_;   **P**:_p_;   **N**:_n_|

-That would allow PoS tags such as `NCMS` (standing for _noun-common-masculine-singular_)
+That would allow PoS tags such as `NCMS` (standing for _noun/common/masculine/singular_)

 Features that are not applicable or underspecified for a particular word are set to `0` (zero).
 For instance the tag `NC00` stands for _noun/common/underspecified-gender/underspecified-number_.

-Note that the interpretation of a character at a certain position of a tag depends on the PoS (indicated by the first character) and on the tagset definition for the target language.
+Note that the interpretation of a character at a certain position of a tag depends on the PoS (indicated by the first character) and on the target language.

 For instance, in a language where nouns can have additional features (e.g. case) the tag definition would include one additional position for case feature.
 E.g.: